MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Remediation**

-Change the Kerberos Ticket Granting Ticket (KRBTGT) password twice according to the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), using the [Reset the krbtgt account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
+Change the Kerberos Ticket Granting Ticket (KRBTGT) password twice according to the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
 Resetting the KRBTGT twice will invalidate all Kerberos tickets in this domain so plan before doing so.
 Also, because creating a Golden Ticket requires domain admin rights, implement [Pass the hash recommendations](http://aka.ms/PtH).